ubernostrum/webcolors/docs/contents.rst

 .. data:: CSS21_NAMES_TO_HEX

-   A dictionary whose keys are the normalized names of the seventeen named CSS 2.1 colors, and whose values are the normalized hexadecimal values of those colors (sixteen of these are identical to HTML 4 and CSS 2; the seventeenth color is ``orange``, added in CSS 2.1).
+   A :class:`dict` whose keys are the normalized names of the seventeen named CSS 2.1 colors, and whose values are the normalized hexadecimal values of those colors (sixteen of these are identical to HTML 4 and CSS 2; the seventeenth color is `orange`, added in CSS 2.1).

 .. data:: CSS3_NAMES_TO_HEX

-   A dictionary whose keys are the normalized names of the 147 named CSS 3 colors, and whose values are the normalized hexadecimal values of those colors.
+   A :class:`dict` whose keys are the normalized names of the 147 named CSS 3 colors, and whose values are the normalized hexadecimal values of those colors.
 These colors are also identical to the 147 named colors of SVG.